mohammedzee1000/ci-firewall/README.md

 - `TARGET`: The target in the repo to test against.
 Example PR no/Branch Name etc
 - `RUN_SCRIPT`: The entrypoint shell script to execute on worker side.
 Must handle the exit 1 case and be relative to repo root.
 - `RCV_QUEUE_NAME`: Name of the recieve queue on the worker replies to requestor
+- `SETUP_SCRIPT`: Name of setup script to run before running tests on worker side, Must handle exit 1 case and be relative to repo root

 Apart from these core parameters, which will be sent by requestor, the following information will be needed in the worker.
 They will need to be passed to the worker cli as parameters in your jenkins (explained further down):